 The Starbucks menu is expansive and often confusing for those who have never been there.

-Ordering something at Starbucks might seem like a big deal, but once you know the basics of ordering, you’ll be able to handle it like a pro.
-Here’s how to order at Starbucks like a pro:
+Ordering something at Starbucks might seem like a big deal, but once you know the basics, you can handle it like a pro.
+Here’s how to order at Starbucks like a pro.

 In this article, I’ll discuss what Starbucks offers, as mentioned on its website, and the available drinks and changes you can make to your order.

-I’ll also go over what the different cup sizes are.
+I’ll also go over the different cup sizes.
 Read on!

 1. Decide what type of drink you want

-Starbucks has different drinks in various categories to make it easier for you to choose.
+Starbucks has different drinks in various categories, making it easier to choose.

-While these categories are mostly split up between hot and cold drinks, there are various other options within them.
+While these categories are mainly split up between hot and cold drinks, there are various other options within them.
 I’ll go over the different categories in the following sections.

 Hot coffees